outaagunga/documentation/blog_guide.md

 **Prompt:**

 > “Create a detailed outline for a blog post on the topic: [Your Chosen Topic].
 Use H2 and H3 headings for structure.
-Include an introduction, 4 actionable main points, and a strong conclusion.”
+Include an introduction, 4 actionable main points, and a strong conclusion.
+Make sure each main point adds unique value — not just repeating the same idea in different words.”

 📝 *My blog outline is:* _________________________________________